pranayperiwal/2048/README.md

 b) Down
 c) Right
 d) Left
+2. To check if a valid move is made and only then create a random tile
-2. Creating a random new tile with 2 90% of the time and 4 10% of the time
+3. Creating a random new tile with 2 90% of the time and 4 10% of the time
-3. Giving conditions for the final state and end conditions in the case the player is unable to make any more moves
+4. Giving conditions for the final state and end conditions in the case the player is unable to make any more moves
-4. Restart of the game
+5. Restart of the game
-5. Quitting the game
+6. Quitting the game
-6. Saving the game state
+7. Saving the game state
-7. Quitting and saving the game state
+8. Quitting and saving the game state
-8. Undo move by 1 step
+9. Undo move by 1 step

 c) GitHub Repo